pawelc/docs/toread_ml.md

+1984 - Monte Carlo methods of inference for implicit statistical models 1999 - Nonlinear independent component analysis: Existence and uniqueness results 2005 - Triangular transformations of measures
+2007 - A Kernel Method for the Two-Sample-Problem
+2009 - Unlearning for better mixing
+2011 - The Separation Plot: A New Visual Method for Evaluating the Fit of Binary Models 2017 - UAI 2017 Tutorial: Shakir Mohamed & Danilo Rezende (https://www.youtube.com/watch?v=JrO5fSskISY, DeepGenModelsTutorial.pdf)
+2017 - On Blackbox Backpropagation and Jacobian Sensing 2019 - Exascale Deep Learning for Scientific Inverse Problems 2019 - Deep Learning with PyTorch
+2019 - Static Automatic Batching In TensorFlow

 Determining the degree of generalization using an incremental learning algorithm Pattern Classification and Scene Analysis
 No Free Lunch for Early Stopping